 In the digital world measurement rules: numbers, stats and analytics—it’s how we judge success.

 Back in 2014, EMarketer’s Native Advertising Roundup reported that almost 75% of all media buyers were using native advertising.
-Over 90% expected at the least the same spend to continue in the coming years.
+Over 90% expected at the least the same spending to continue in the coming years.

 The Benefits of Sponsored Content

 The most obvious benefit of sponsored content is in terms of revenue.
 In the U.S. alone in 2013, the total spending across native advertising was $1.3 billion.
 This is expected to come close to $10 billion by 2018.

 Most publishers expect that native advertising will be 25% of all annual digital revenue—and that figure is only expected to go up.

 Of course, as well as raising brand awareness, sponsored content can allow you to educate and inform your target audience.
 The ‘education/information’ angle should not be overlooked, as through this you can grow a reputation as a thought leader/expert.
 Sponsored content essentially gets you onto people’s radar.